edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/index.md

 ---
-title: A Practical guide to building cross-platform apps with Angular, Ionic, Capacitor, and Nx
+title: "A Practical guide to building cross-platform apps with Angular, Ionic, Capacitor, and Nx · Part 1 · Workspace setup and app initialization"
 date: '2024-11-29T00:00:00.000Z'
 ---

 This article is part of a practical series on building cross-platform apps using **Angular**, **Ionic**, **Capacitor**, and **Nx**.
 In this first part, I'll guide you through setting up your workspace and running your app on the web and Android platforms.

-## Step 1: Initialize the Workspace and Application
+## Step 1: Initialize the workspace and application

 To begin, you'll create an Nx workspace, add Ionic and Capacitor configurations, and prepare your app for development.

-### 1.1 Initialize the Nx Workspace
+### 1.1 Initialize the Nx workspace

 Run the following command to set up your Nx workspace with the `angular-monorepo` preset: